Realmbird/Tic-Tac-Toe-Javascript/README.md

 # Tic-Tac-Toe
 ## About
-A bird themed Tic Tac Toe game which uses ruby and was used to practice factory constructors and module pattern.
+A bird themed Tic Tac Toe game which uses javascript and was used to practice factory constructors and module pattern.

 ## Credit
 Images